christinemtrinh/CS4390Project/src/README.md

 	`$ export PATH=$PATH:/drives/c/"Program Files"/Java/jdk-20/bin:.` and substitute appropriate local directory names
 - Bind error: port is in use \
-	Choose a valid  port number and replace @ TCPClient.java (line 32) and TCPServer.java (line 14) then recompile
+	Choose a valid  port number and replace @ TCPClient.java (line 32) and TCPServer.java (line 14) then recompile This is an issue because of the project requirement to have the server run infinitely.
+Shutting down the server by killing the process does not run the JVM shutdown hooks needed to unbind the port.